siavcom/web-ones-technology/README.md

-# This Framework is to make a simple SQL web capture data program in typescript (class based), but with out knowledge of web programming (HTML, CSS, VUE).
+# This Framework is to make a simple SQL web data capture program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

-# This Framework use Vue 3 with Nuxt and SQL databases (MSSQL and POSTGRES).
+# This Framework uses Vue 3 with Nuxt and SQL databases (MSSQL and POSTGRES).

-# This Framework is based in VFP functions and instruccions .
+# This Framework is based on VFP (Visual Fox Pro) functions and instructions.

-# This use:
+# It uses:

 - Vue 3 with SFC
 - Nuxt 3
 - Native HTML components
-- Backend with Node express and VFPnode proyect https://github.com/siavcom/VFP-NODE
+- Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE
-- SQL Data Base Postgres ( 12 or newer) or  MSSQL (17 or newer)
+- SQL Database Postgres (12 or newer) or MSSQL (17 or newer)

-# Objetive:
+# Objective:

-- Make a simple program in typescript (class based), but with out knowledge of web programming (HTML, CSS, VUE).
+- Make a simple program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

-It's based in use a main form (like ThisForm in VFP) made in typescript only, where each form has it owns components ( editBox, comboBox, checkBox, grid, modalContainer ,etc) and has it own methods (click(), when, valid() etc())  forming a component tree.
+It's based on using a main form (like ThisForm in VFP) made only in TypeScript, where each form has its own components (editBox, comboBox, checkBox, grid, modalContainer, etc.) and its own methods (click(), when, valid(), etc.), forming a component tree.

                     this.Form
                     /   |   \